 Base Object Granular privileges on object Container object that contains the base object Privileges on container object that implies privileges on the base object

-DATABASE ALL SERVER ALL

-TABLE INSERT DATABASE ALL

 TABLE SELECT DATABASE ALL

 COLUMN SELECT DATABASE ALL

 VIEW SELECT DATABASE ALL

-Table 36: Privilege table for Hive & Impala operations
+Table 38: Privilege table for Hive & Impala operations

 Operation Scope Privileges Required URI

 CREATE DATABASE SERVER ALL

 DROP DATABASE DATABASE ALL

 CREATE TABLE DATABASE ALL

 DROP TABLE TABLE ALL

 CREATE VIEW DATABASE; SELECT on TABLE; ALL

 -This operation is allowed if you have column-level SELECT access to the columns being used.

 ALTER VIEW VIEW/TABLE ALL

 -This operation is allowed if you have column-level SELECT access to the columns being used.

 DROP VIEW VIEW/TABLE ALL

 ALTER TABLE ADD COLUMNS TABLE ALL

 ALTER TABLE REPLACE COLUMNS TABLE ALL

 ALTER TABLE CHANGE column TABLE ALL

 ALTER TABLE RENAME TABLE ALL

 ALTER TABLE SET TBLPROPERTIES TABLE ALL

 ALTER TABLE SET FILEFORMAT TABLE ALL

 ALTER TABLE SET LOCATION TABLE ALL URI

 ALTER TABLE ADD PARTITION TABLE ALL

 ALTER TABLE ADD PARTITION location TABLE ALL URI

 ALTER TABLE DROP PARTITION TABLE ALL

-Operation Scope Privileges Required URI

 ALTER TABLE PARTITION SET FILEFORMAT TABLE ALL

 SHOW CREATE TABLE TABLE SELECT

 SHOW PARTITIONS TABLE SELECT/INSERT

+Operation Scope Privileges Required URI

 SHOW TABLES TABLE SELECT/INSERT

 -Output includes all the tables for which the user has table-level privileges and all the tables for which the user has some column-level privileges.

 SHOW GRANT ROLE TABLE SELECT/INSERT

 -Output includes an additional field for any column-level privileges.

 DESCRIBE TABLE TABLE SELECT/INSERT

 -Output shows all columns if the user has table level-privileges or SELECT privilege on at least one table column

 LOAD DATA TABLE INSERT URI

 SELECT VIEW/TABLE; COLUMN SELECT

--You can grant the SELECT privilege on a view to give users access to specific columns of a table they do not otherwise have access to.

--See Column-level Authorization on page 375 for details on allowed column-level operations.
+-You can grant the SELECT privilege on a view to give users access to specific columns of a table they do not otherwise have access to. -See Column-level Authorization on page 392 for details on allowed column-level operations.

 INSERT OVERWRITE TABLE TABLE INSERT

 CREATE TABLE AS SELECT DATABASE; SELECT on TABLE ALL

 -This operation is allowed if you have column-level SELECT access to the columns being used.

 USE <dbname></dbname> Any

 CREATE FUNCTION SERVER ALL

-ALTER TABLE SET SERDEPROPERTIES TABLE ALL on DATABASE
+ALTER TABLE SET SERDEPROPERTIES TABLE ALL

-ALTER TABLE PARTITION SET SERDEPROPERTIES TABLE ALL on DATABASE
+ALTER TABLE PARTITION SET SERDEPROPERTIES TABLE ALL

 Hive-Only Operations

 INSERT OVERWRITE DIRECTORY TABLE INSERT URI

+Analyze TABLE TABLE SELECT + INSERT

+IMPORT TABLE DATABASE ALL URI

+EXPORT TABLE TABLE SELECT URI